Bachelor of Architectural Design

 Learning and teaching

 Design studio typically makes up half the program each semester and is taught in small groups.
-You will focus on a particular project and theme each semester.
-After the first semester, you will be able to select which design studio you wish to follow from approximately 20 on offer.
+You will focus on a particular theme and project each semester.
+After the first semester, you’ll be able to select which design studio you wish to follow from approximately 20 on offer, completing 1 per semester during the course of your studies.

 Supporting courses such as technology, communication and history comprise the remainder of your program and give you an understanding of the social and physical contexts of the built environment, as well as teaching you drawing skills.